Participating in Clinical Trials

-In a clinical trial, participants receive specific interventions according to the research plan or protocol created by the investigators.
-These interventions may be medical products, such as drugs or devices; procedures; or changes to participants' behavior, such as diet.
+Clinical trials are conducted in a controlled and systematic manner to test specific interventions according to the research plan or protocol.
+These interventions may be medical products, such as drugs, devices, procedures, or lifestyle changes.
 Clinical trials may compare a new medical approach to a standard one that is already available, to a placebo that contains no active ingredients, or to no intervention.
 Some clinical trials compare interventions that are already available to each other.
 When a new product or approach is being studied, it is not usually known whether it will be helpful, harmful, or no different than available alternatives (including no intervention).
 The investigators try to determine the safety and efficacy of the intervention by measuring certain outcomes in the participants.

 Clinical trials used in drug development are sometimes described by phase.
 These phases are defined by the Food and Drug Administration (FDA):